close

 What is transfer moulding?

-The transfer moulding process starts with the raw materials being prepared as ‘pre-forms’ that are then inserted into a pot internal to the mould tool.
-The mould is then forced through a runner and gate system and then vulcanises upon the introduction of heat and pressure.
+Last but not least, we have transfer moulding.
+The transfer moulding process starts with the raw materials being prepared as ‘pre-forms’ and then inserted into a pot internal to the mould tool.
+The mould is then forced through a runner and gate system and vulcanises upon introducing heat and pressure.

 This process is similar to injection moulding since the rubber goes into the cavity after the mould is secured.